The Gardener's Son (screenplay): Themes

 Like many other McCarthy's other works, The Gardener's Son highlights the violence and ugliness that can be exposed in people.
 Also, Robert McEvoy is misunderstood and spends a large portion of the movie without one or both of his parents in his life, much like other protagonists in McCarthy's works.
-J. Douglas Canfield, deceased professor of English at the University of Arizona, wrote in support of the presence of an Oedipus complex in Robert McEvoy.
+J. Douglas Canfield wrote in support of the presence of an Oedipus complex in Robert McEvoy.
 He sees James's relationship to Robert and vice versa as "a twin brother of sorts, for they are sons of twinned patriarchs."
 Robert's return to Graniteville and his attempt to right the wrongs of the town show his acceptance as the role of a surrogate patriarch.
 However, after he eliminates the problem of James and returns to be punished by the very system that he wanted to correct, he loses this role and is left empty and "impotent."

-Adaptation

-Richard Pearce's adaption of McCarthy's script was aired on the television program Visions on January 6, 1977.
-Visions was a drama series on PBS that aired mostly unrelated teleplays directed and written by various directors and writers.
-It aired 29 episodes over for four seasons between 1976 and 1980.
-The Gardener's Son is the 12th episode of the first season.

-The film starred Ned Beatty as Pinky (a citizen of Graniteville), Kevin Conway as James Gregg, and Brad Dourif as Robert McEvoy.

-Awards

-The Visions episode was nominated for two primetime Emmy awards in 1977.
-Graphic designer Gene Piotrowsky was nominated for Outstanding Achievement in Graphic Design and Title Sequences and lighting directors Leard Davis and Ken Dettling were nominated for Outstanding Achievement in Lighting Direction.
-Editor Roy Stewart was the winner for Outstanding Achievement in Video Tape Editing for a Series for the 1977 season of Visions.
+Publication and reception

+The Gardener's Son was published in September 1996 by Ecco Press, which had published McCarthy's play The Stonemason the year prior.
+Ecco published a trade paperback edition in 2014.
+In a foreword to the book, Pearce wrote:

+Ecco's printing of The Gardener's Son elicited scant notice from critics.
+A review in Booklist called it a "monumental small work for McCarthy, lesser in scope and impact than his All the Pretty Horses (1992) or The Crossing (1994) but bearing in full measure his gift—that ability to fit complex and universal emotions into ordinary lives and still preserve all of their power and significance."
+In 2010, Niall Griffiths wrote in The Daily Telegraph that "McCarthy's ear for nervous and energetic dialogue is often overshadowed by the heights of his descriptive prose, yet the beauties of his speech can equal those of his narrative," particularly in The Gardener's Son and his other dramas.